C.J. Abrams Player Props: Nationals vs. Cubs

-The Washington Nationals, including C.J.
-Abrams and his .471 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Hayden Wesneski and the Chicago Cubs at Nationals Park, Tuesday at 7:05 PM ET.
+On Wednesday, C.J.
+Abrams (batting .294 in his past 10 games) and the Washington Nationals play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Cubs.
+He reached base in all three of his plate appearances (3-for-3 with an RBI) in his previous game against the Cubs.

 C.J.
 Abrams Game Info & Props vs. the Cubs